vncg/react-admin/docs/Fields.md

 ```
 {% endraw %}

-React-admin usually delegates the rendering of fields components to material-ui components.
+vn-kooch-react-admin usually delegates the rendering of fields components to material-ui components.
 Refer to the material-ui documentation to see the default styles for elements.

 You may want to customize the cell style inside a `DataGrid`.
 You can use the `cellClassName` for that: